ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 7. Right-click on the solution and pick `Manage NuGet Packages for Solution...`
    ![image-20200325114155796](image-20200325114155796.png)
 8. Update to latest version of `Uno` dependencies. **DO NOT UPDATE THE `Microsoft.Extensions.Logging` dependencies** to latest versions.
 9. Press `CTRL-F5`.
-App should compile and start a browsing showing this:
+App should compile and start a browser session showing this:
    ![image-20200325114609689](image-20200325114609689.png)
-   Note: if it's the first time you're using _Uno_, it could take some times to download the latest Mono-Wasm SDK into a _temp_ folder.
+   Note: if it is the first time you're using the Uno platform, it could take some times to download the latest .NET for WebAssembly SDK into a temporary folder.

 ## 2. Create a control in managed code